IMPORTANT 2023 YEAR-END PROCESSING DEADLINES

 We encourage you to mark your calendars accordingly…

-If you would like grant distribution checks to be mailed out before year end to charities not already approved by the Foundation, please submit your recommendations by this date.
+If you would like grant distributions processed before year end to charities not already approved by the Foundation, please submit your recommendations by this date.

 For grants to previously-approved charities, please submit your recommendations by December 13.
-A recommendation made after this date likely will be processed in early 2023.
+A recommendation made after this date might not be processed until early 2024.

 Transfers of any mutual fund held directly with the mutual fund company should be initiated by this date.

 - DEC 15 – QUALIFIED CHARITABLE DISTRIBUTIONS (QCDS)